London Borough of Merton: Football

 The borough gained a football team in 1889 when Wimbledon Old Centrals were founded, and were soon a member of the local football leagues.
 The club later adopted the title Wimbledon FC and moved into a new stadium at Plough Lane in 1912, where it would spend the next 79 years.
-As the 20th century wore on, the club enjoyed considerable success in non-league football.
-The club was elected to the Football League in 1977 and enjoyed a great run of success when began in 1983 with the Fourth Division title, and saw them reach the First Division in 1986 – a mere nine years after joining the Football League.
+Later in the 20th century, the club achieved considerable success in non-league football.
+The club was elected to the Football League in 1977 and enjoyed a great run of success, which began in 1983 with the Fourth Division title, and saw them reach the First Division in 1986 – a mere nine years after joining the Football League.
 They quickly established themselves in the highest division of English football, and as clear underdogs, pulled off a shock win in the 1988 FA Cup Final against Liverpool, England's most successful and dominant club side in Europe during that era.
-They were founder members of the FA Premier League in 1992 and survived at that level until 2000, before relocating to Milton Keynes, some 70 miles away in Buckinghamshire, in a controversial move in 2003, being rebranded as Milton Keynes Dons in 2004.
-The club had left its Plough Lane stadium in 1991 to ground-share with Crystal Palace at Selhurst Park, with numerous plans to build a new stadium in a number of different locations (including back in London and even in Dublin or Cardiff) being considered over the following decade before the club's owners chose Milton Keynes as their destination.
+They were founder members of the FA Premier League in 1992 and survived at that level until 2000, before relocating to Milton Keynes, some 70 miles away in Buckinghamshire, in a controversial move in 2003; they were rebranded as Milton Keynes Dons in 2004.
+The club had left its Plough Lane stadium in 1991 to ground-share with Crystal Palace at Selhurst Park.
+Numerous plans were considered to build a new stadium in a number of different locations (including back in London and even in Dublin or Cardiff) over the following decade before the club's owners chose Milton Keynes as their destination.

 However, a new Wimbledon club – AFC Wimbledon – was formed to represent the local area in 2002 by fans of the original club after the move to Milton Keynes was given the go-ahead.
 The new Wimbledon club's progress was rapid, and after just nine years in existence they won promotion to the Football League in 2011.
-The club gained permission in 2016 it to build a new stadium back on Plough Lane, using the former Greyhound Stadium around a hundred yards from its old stadium site and still within the London Borough of Merton.
+The club gained permission in 2016 to build a new stadium back in Plough Lane, using the former Greyhound Stadium around a hundred yards from its old stadium site and still within the London Borough of Merton.
 In 2018 the final agreements were signed off and demolition work started on the site (for both stadium and 600 flats) in April 2018.
 Building was completed for the 2020–21 season.
 The first competitive game in front of fans was played on 14 August 2021, a 3–3 draw against Bolton Wanderers.

-The borough also has five non-League football clubs: Colliers Wood United F.C. who play at Wibbandune Sports Ground; Raynes Park Vale F.C. who play at Prince George's Fields; Tooting & Mitcham United F.C. who play at Imperial Fields, Morden; and Merton Forest F.C. who also play at Prince George's Fields and a Celebrity Fundraising Football team – Celeb FC who play all over the UK without charge for small UK charities.
+The borough also has five non-League football clubs: Colliers Wood United F.C. who play at Wibbandune Sports Ground; Raynes Park Vale F.C. who play at Prince George's Fields; Tooting & Mitcham United F.C. who play at Imperial Fields, Morden; Merton Forest F.C. who also play at Prince George's Fields, and a Celebrity Fundraising Football team – Celeb FC who play all over the UK without charge for small UK charities.